-Thailand does not often use ambulances when an emergency happens, especially in big cities where the healthcare is better.
+Thailand does not often use ambulances during an emergency, especially in big cities where the healthcare is better.
 This is because traffic is an issue and as a result, public organizations volunteer to take people to hospitals when there is an emergency.
-It is a good idea to invest in some insurance in the event of an emergency like this, as you may need to pay for an unexpected taxi fee or medical procedure whilst there that you did not budget for.
+It is a good idea to invest in some insurance in the event of an emergency like this, as you may need to pay for an unexpected taxi fee or medical procedure whilst there that wasn’t in your budget.

 Hazards to Be Aware Of

-While healthcare in Thailand is of excellent standards, there are a few health hazards to be aware of while you visit the place.
+While healthcare in Thailand is of excellent standards, there are a few health hazards to be aware of while you visit.

-The tropical climate makes Thailand ideal for the spread of mosquitoes, as well as the viruses and bacteria that often come with them.
+The tropical climate makes Thailand ideal for the spread of mosquitoes, as well as the viruses and bacteria that they often harbor.
 These include:

-When going for healthcare in Thailand, it is important to bring mosquito repellents and take precautions not to get bitten.
+When traveling for healthcare in Thailand, it is important to bring mosquito repellants and take precautions not to get bitten.
 If you show any signs of coming down with a flu, cold or fever, seek the attention of a doctor immediately.